Emanuel H. Bloch: Rosenberg case

 He defended Julius and Ethel Rosenberg.
 Julius wrote to Bloch that Julius himself was "the first victim of American Fascism".

 Two weeks before the date scheduled for their deaths, the Rosenbergs were visited by James V. Bennett, the Director of the Federal Bureau of Prisons.
 After the meeting they issued a statement: Yesterday, we were offered a deal by the Attorney General of the United States.
 We were told that if we cooperated with the Government, our lives would be spared.
 By asking us to repudiate the truth of our innocence, the Government admits its own doubts concerning our guilt.
 We will not help to purify the foul record of a fraudulent conviction and a barbaric sentence.
 We solemnly declare, now and forever more, that we will not be coerced, even under pain of death, to bear false witness and to yield up to tyranny our rights as free Americans.
 Our respect for truth, conscience and human dignity is not for sale.
 Justice is not some bauble to be sold to the highest bidder.
 If we are executed it will be the murder of innocent people and the shame will be upon the Government of the United States.

-Personal and death
+Personal life and death

 Following execution of the Rosenbergs, Bloch delivered the eulogy at their funeral.
 He served as guardian for the Rosenberg's children, Michael and Robert, until they were adopted.
 He also defended the Trenton Six.

 Bloch died of a heart attack at age 52 on January 30, 1954, in his Manhattan apartment.